rakeshmgoudar0205/SaviyntArtifacts/README.md

 **Disclaimer**

 This Artifact collection was created by Saviynt and its Community users.
-Some objects were an export from the Saviynt Identity Cloud (IC) environment and can be imported to any Saviynt Identity Cloud environment and version.
+Some objects were an export from the Saviynt Identity Cloud (IC) environment and can be imported to any Saviynt Identity Cloud environment's version.

 If the same name of an object is already available in your environment, please follow these steps: